Skip to Content

 8 Tulip Varieties That Will Delight Your Senses

-One of the first signs of spring are the beautiful tulips.
-They peek their head out in gardens everywhere as soon as the first signs of spring emerge.
+One of the first signs of spring, tulips peek their head out in gardens everywhere as soon as the first signs of spring emerge.
 Did you know there are a few thousand of tulip varieties?
-From simple, one-color tulips to striped tulips, to double tulips, and so many colors we can’t even mention all.
+From simple, one-color tulips to striped tulips, to double tulips, and so many colors we can’t ever mention them all.

 Tulips are easy to grow: they pretty much take care of themselves once you plant them, and greet you with their beauty year after year.
 Of course, some gardeners choose to replant them every year, to create a new and beautiful color combination in their tulip beds, but if you’re not picky, you don’t need to do that.
 Tulips bring gorgeous color in your spring garden.